Wondering about Cognitive Behavioral Therapy limitations?

 But if a client is still binging then we need to decrease the binges first before doing the hard work on the childhood patterns.

 However, like I said above, this first step sometimes is enough to get rid of binges perhaps 90-100% of the time, but even then it may not get rid of all binges.

 For example, someone might decrease their emotional eating from 7x per week but they may still binge or compulsively eat 1x per week.

-This is why at Eating Enlightenment the self-monitoring, journaling and CBT part is our first service (but not our only service!).
+This is why at Eating Enlightenment the self-monitoring, journaling and CBT part is our first service.
 It takes about 2 months, give or take.

 After this stage many clients are ready to stop.
 They feel:

 - Understand their compulsions